Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 Okay, then tell me what you think this question.

-I'm I'm really s let me let me.
+I'm really, let me, let me.

-Okay, he's not going far enough left.
+Oh, okay, he's not going far enough left.

 But he doesn't want to be pushed because he doesn't want to be held accountable.

-Uh I s I'm still not sure that's what the I I'm not sure anybody would understand this question.
+I'm not sure anybody would understand this question.

-Belafanti apparently did.
+Belafonte apparently did.

 Here's his answer.

-When people speak to Barack Obama, they usually is intellectual pairs, the people who share the common interest in power and the perpetuation of power at any price.
+They're people who shared a common interest in power and the perpetuation of power at any price.

-As long as the banks of America, the insurance companies of America can razzle dazzle us with their money and their speeches, and wind up still in the place of power where they want to reside, is the more they'll be willing to perpetuate their cause at our expense.
+As long as the banks of America, the insurance companies of America can razzle dazzle us with their money and their speeches and wind up still in the place of power where they want to reside is the more they'll be willing to perpetuate their cause at our expense.

 We must seriously challenge that.

-If legislation is not enough, then get behind the legislation and put bodies in the streets, put bodies in the place of disruption, put bodies in the place where it says this immoral journey must come to an end.
+If legislation is not enough, then get behind the legislation and put bodies in the streets.

 Well, I don't know what he's talking about.